-Therefore we could say that the primary goal of aliases for distributed ledgers is to resolve human-readable names, like ‘@name’ or [email protected], into machine-readable identifiers, including Radix wallet addresses, nodes, and even content hashes, and/or other identifiers.
+Therefore we could say that the primary goal of aliases for distributed ledgers is to resolve human-readable names, like ‘@name’ or name@namespace, into machine-readable identifiers, including Radix wallet addresses, nodes, and even content hashes, and/or other identifiers.

 Implementing an Alias system in Radix